 - On Aircraft.
-On flights to some countries, you will receive a custom form to claim any items or articles you are bringing into the country.
-Effective as of 2019, Costa Rica does not require a customs form to be completed unless you are bringing in excess of \$10,000 USD, carrying agricultural products, or other items required to be claimed.

-- At Arrival Gate.
-Debark Aircraft

-- Pass through Immigration Desk

-- Follow signs to Immigration checkpoints to get your passport stamped. - You will be required to show proof of exit from Costa Rica. - Proceed through Immigration checkpoint to Baggage claim - If asked where you will be staying, provide the following address: - Laguna Savegre A La Par de Quebrada, Sea Breeze Farms, Savegre, Puntarenas - Retrieve and procure baggage at baggage claim - ProTip.
+On flights to some countries, you will receive a custom form to claim any items or articles you bring into the country.
+Effective as of 2019, Costa Rica does not require a customs form to be completed unless you bring more than \$10,000, carrying agricultural products, or other items required to be claimed. - At Arrival Gate.
+Debark Aircraft - Pass through Immigration Desk. - Follow signs to Immigration checkpoints to get your passport stamped. - You will be required to show proof of exit from Costa Rica. - Proceed through the Immigration checkpoint to Baggage claim - If asked where you will be staying, provide the following address: - Laguna Savegre A La Par de Quebrada, Sea Breeze Farms, Savegre, Puntarenas - Retrieve and procure baggage at baggage claim - ProTip.
 An ATM is located near the baggage claim.
-This is a good opportunity to withdraw local currency for any forthcoming expenses - ProTip.
-Log onto airport Wifi and if necessary or required, notify Zen Commando representative of your status - Proceed to customs after retrieving baggage - Provide customs form to the attendant - Place luggage on the x-ray belt - Pass through customs to Terminal Exit
+This is a good opportunity to withdraw local currency for possible forthcoming expenses.
+It is always good to have a little extra local cash on your person. - ProTip.
+Log onto airport Wifi and if necessary or required, notify Zen Commando representative of your status - Proceed to customs after retrieving baggage - o Provide customs form to the attendant - Place luggage on the x-ray belt - Pass through customs to Terminal Exit